AdobeDocs/experience-platform.en/help/edge/fundamentals/edge-configuration.md

 Below you will find the available settings for each configuration environment.
 Most sections can be enabled or disabled.
 When disabled, your settings are saved but are not active.

-## [!UICONTROL Identity] Settings
+## [!UICONTROL Third Party ID] Settings

-The identity section is the only section that is always on.
-It has two available settings: "[!UICONTROL ID Syncs Enabled]" and "[!UICONTROL ID Sync Container ID]".
+The third party ID section is the only section that is always on.
+It has two available settings: "[!UICONTROL Third Party ID Sync Enabled]" and "[!UICONTROL Third Party ID Sync Container ID]".

 ![Identity section of the configuration UI](../../assets/edge_configuration_identity.png)